Skip to main content

 • The Coursework component that is developed throughout the first half of the year.
 The investigation topic is to identify and explore with technical skills during Terms 1 and 2.
 Students must explore the topic and produce a final work.
 Five pages of A2 should be submitted for assessment

-• A Digital Portfolio with 16 weeks’ preparation time and final examination piece to be made in a three-hour examination time.
+• A Digital Portfolio with 16 weeks’ preparation time and a final examination piece to be made in a three-hour examination time.
 Students must explore the topic through research drawing, photography, film and animation to produce a final outcome

 Special equipment and costs: Students are required to purchase an Art pack and a workbook.
 Access to a camera and digital storage device is recommended.